-Workers in California are wondering what assistance is available to them if they are unable to work as a result of the Coronavirus.
-We highly recommend that all workers visit https://www.labor.ca.gov/coronavirus2019/ for details on California benefits for workers impacted by COVID-19.
+Workers in California are wondering what assistance is available to them if they are unable to work as a result of the coronavirus.
+We highly recommend that all workers visit the California Department of Labor’s resource page for coronavirus for details on California benefits for workers impacted by COVID-19.

 We have summarized some of the guidance provided by the Labor & Workforce Development Agency (LWDA) below.
 We sincerely hope that you, your families, and your workplaces stay healthy and safe.

 Paid Family Leave During COVID-19